saegsali/ETbot/README.md

 ### data.json
 This file contains all course informations.
-Create this file and add a course like in this example:
+Create this file and add some courses like in this example:
 ```
 {